heresy-institute/heresy.ai/content/2025-06-13-ephesus/index.md

 }
 ```

 Simple as that.
 Behind the scenes, the `Base` associate type in `Extractor` tells Ephesus how to convert the polars `Series` to an iterator over the proper type.
 The `ToDataFrame` derive macro is required for converting an iterator over `Coords` to a polars `DataFrame`.
-Other than that, it's rust as normal.
+Other than that, it's rust as usual.

 # Does it scale?

-"But Bax," you say, "Bayesian models are slow.
-General models are slow.
-Nonparameteric models are slow.
+"But Bax," you say, "Bayesian models are *slow*.
+General models are *slow*.
+Nonparameteric models are *slow*.
 So surely Ephesus is prohibitively slow." *Au contraire*.
-Using a single-table Ephesus model to cluster bivariate continuous data, we can go from 0 to 0.98 [ARI](https://en.wikipedia.org/wiki/Rand_index) (0 is random; 1.0 is perfect) on 1 Billion rows in under 12 seconds on a M4 Macbook Pro.
+Using a single-table Ephesus model to cluster bivariate continuous data, we can go from 0 to 0.98 [ARI](https://en.wikipedia.org/wiki/Rand_index) (0 is random; 1.0 is perfect) on 1 Billion rows in under 12 seconds on an M4 Macbook Pro.
 Ephesus models can be also be backed with Memory Mapped files, and even remote data stores, when the data and model are too big to fit in memory.

 For example,